ababaian/LIONS/docs/OUTPUT.md

 # LIONS output definitions

-## Ouptut File-types
+## Output File-types
 LIONS produces several outputs from different stages of the analysis apart from the standard outputs one would expect (.bam / .gtf).

-`<library>.lcsv` / `.pc.lcsv`
-	These are LIONS CSV files; that is the raw calculations for all major numeric operations.
+`<library>.lcsv` / `.pc.lcsv` These are LIONS CSV files; that is the raw calculations for all major numeric operations.
 This includes ALL TE-exon interactions types (Initiation, Exonization and Termination).
 As such there are usually hundreds of thousands of TEs which have read fragments joining them to some assembled exon.

  The `.pc.` pre-suffix means the data has been intersected to the input set of protein coding genes.
  Use this file for re-calculating "TE-Initiations" with new parameters.

-`<library>.lion`
-	This is the filtered set of TE-exon interactions which have been classified as "TE-Initiations" or TE transcription start sites.
+`<library>.lion` This is the filtered set of TE-exon interactions which have been classified as "TE-Initiations" or TE transcription start sites.
 This is per-library input.

-`<project>.lions` /
-	A merged file of several `.lion` files combining biological groups defined in the `input.list`.
-A good example of this is merging 10 cancer libraries and 10 normal libraries and outputing only those TE-initiations which are in at least 20% of Cancer and no Normal libraries.
-These parameters can be changed in the `paramter.ctrl` input.
+`<project>.lions` /  A merged file of several `.lion` files combining biological groups defined in the `input.list`.
+A good example of this is merging 10 cancer libraries and 10 normal libraries and outputting only those TE-initiations which are in at least 20% of Cancer and no Normal libraries.
+These parameters can be changed in the `parameter.ctrl` input.

-`<project>.rslions`
-	The `rs` is for Recurrent and Specific TE-initiations only.
+`<project>.rslions`	 The `rs` is for Recurrent and Specific TE-initiations only.
 That is if you compare the set of libraries 1 (Normal) vs set 2 (Cancer), this contains only those TE-initiations which occur multiple times in Cancer (recurrant) and do not occur in Normal (specific).
-As defined by `$cgGroupRecurrence` and `$cgSpecificity` in the `paramter.ctrl` file.
+As defined by `$cgGroupRecurrence` and `$cgSpecificity` in the `parameter.ctrl` file.

-`<project>.inv.rslions`
-	The `.inv.` pre-suffix is simply the **inverse** of the `.rslion` file.
+`<project>.inv.rslions`	The `.inv.` pre-suffix is simply the **inverse** of the `.rslion` file.
 So instead of "Cancer vs. Normal", "Normal vs. Cancer".
-A neccesary control if one makes any conclusions based on enrichment/depletion.
+A necessary control if one makes any conclusions based on enrichment/depletion.

 ## Output Columns
+For a simplified output see: `~/LIONS/scripts/lions2bed.sh` conversion script.

-### `.lions`
+### `.lion` & `.lions`
-Most columns should be self-explanatory, some are not.
+Descriptions of each column in the `.lion(s)` output format.
+This format contains many data fields which can be used for downstream analysis.

-transcriptID: Unique identifier for the transcript (isoform).
-Usually taken
-	from the assembly/reference transcriptome
+1. *transcriptID*: Unique identifier for the transcript (transfrag) of origin.
+Taken from the assembly or reference transcriptome

-exonRankInTranscript: For each TE-exon interaction combination (row) which exon
-	in the 'transcriptID' is this row referring to
+2. *exonRankInTranscript*: The exon # of the *transcriptID* for which this row (unique TE-Exon interaction) is referring

-repeatName: The <repeat_name>:<repeat_class>:<repeat_family> taken from input
+3. *repeatName:* The <repeat_name>:<repeat_class>:<repeat_family> taken from input set of TEs (RepeatMasker UCSC)
-	set

-coordinates: Useful coordinates for visualizing the interaction.
-It starts/ends
-	in the exon and repeat so when opening in a visualization tool you can see the reads spanning this area.
+4. *coordinates:* Coordinates for visualizing the TE-Exon interaction.
+These coordinates connect the transcript-exon and TE for which this row refers

-ER_Interaction: The type of relative intersection in the genome between the exon
-	and the repeat.
-Definitions are relative to the exon.
-Can be "Up", "UpEdge", "EInside", "RInside", "Down", "DownEdge".
+5. *ER_Interaction:* The type of relative intersection in the genome between the exon and the TE, defined relative to the exon.
+Can be "Up", "UpEdge", "EInside", "RInside", "Down", "DownEdge"

-IsExonic: ??
+6. *IsExonic:* <Yes/No> Does the TE overlap with a known exon?

-ExonsOverlappingWithRepeat: A list of <transcriptID:exonRank> which overlap
+7. *ExonsOverlappingWithRepeat:* A list of <transcriptID:exonRank> which overlap the TE
-	the repeat.

-ER / DR / DE / DD / Total: A count of the number of TE-Exon sequence fragments
+8. *ER / DR / DE / DD / Total:* A count of the number of TE-Exon read fragments joining this TE and Exon.
+E(xon), R(epeat) and D(ual) relate to how each of the two paired-end reads of a single fragment intersect the transcript-exon, TE or both, respectively
-	which join this rows TE and Exon.
-ER means that one end overlaps the Exon and one end overlaps the Repeat exclusively, DD means that both ends of the fragment overlap both (dual) exon and repeat ...

-Chromosome / EStart / EEnd / EStrand: Start, end and strand of the exon
+13. *Chromosome / EStart / EEnd / EStrand:* Start, end and strand of the transcript- exon

-RStart / REnd / RStrand: Start, end and strand of the repeat
+16. *RStart / REnd / RStrand:* Start, end and strand of the repeat/TE

-RepeatRank: Relative exon/intron position of the repeat to the contig

-UpExonStart / UpExonEnd: Coordinates used for calculating expression of
-	genome immediatly adjacent an exon boundary.
-Useful for quantifying read- through or spurious transcriptional events.
+20. *RepeatRank:* The relative exon/intron position of the repeat with respect to transcript-exon. -1 means the TE is upstream of the first exon.
+If <IsExonic> is `No` and the RepeatRank is 5, then the TE is in the fifth intron of the transcript and does not intersect exon 5

+21. *UpExonStart / UpExonEnd:* Coordinates of the most immediate upstream exon of the transcript.
+If exonRankInTranscript = 8, then this is the coordinates of for the 7th exon in that transcript.
+If exonRank = 1, then it returns exon 1 coordinates

-UpThread: The number of read 'threads' going upstream of the exon.
-	See Manuscript for a figure explaining this.
+23. *UpThread / DownThread:* The number of read 'threads' going upstream of the exon.
+See User Manual {ref} for a figure explaining this.

-DownThread: The number of read 'threads' going downstream of the exon.
-	See Manuscript for a figure explaining this.
+25. *ExonInGene:* Deprecated

-ExonRPKM: RPKM calculation for this exon
+26. *ExonRPKM:* RPKM calculation for the transcript-exon only (not the entire transcript)

-ExonMax: The maximum coverage count reached within the exon boundaries.
-Often
-	more reliable measure of expression then RPKM for small exons.
+27. *ExonMax:* The maximum coverage count reached within the exon boundaries.
+Often more reliable measure of expression then RPKM for small exons.

-UpExonRPKM / UpExonMax: The expression of the exon immediatly upstream of the
-	one this row is referring to. (i.e. Exon 1 expression if the row refers to Exon 2).
+28. *UpExonRPKM / UpExonMax:* The expression of the exon immediately upstream of the one this row is referring to. (i.e. Exon 1 expression if the row refers to Exon 2).
 Useful for quantifying the relative increase in expression when a TE is acting as an alternative promoter into a downstream exon.

-RepeatRPKM / RepeatMaxCoverage:	Expression level within repeat boundaries.
+30. *RepeatRPKM / RepeatMaxCoverage:* Expression within TE boundaries.

-UpstreamRepeatRPKM / UpstreamRepeatMaxCoverage: The expression adjacent to the
-	repeat, a test for background expression levels.
+32. *UpstreamRepeatRPKM / UpstreamRepeatMaxCoverage:* The level of expression adjacent to the TE in the genome, a measure of background expression or spurious transcription at this locus

-RefID: When intersecting to a reference gene set, the gene symbol of any genes
-	which intersect the area between the Exon-Repeat coordinates.

-RefStrand: Strand of the reference genes defined above

-assXref: The strand-relationship between the reference gene and the contig exon
-	This accounts for anti-sense long non-coding RNA (as), or transcripts which run anti-sense to the reference gene. (s) is sense and (c) means complex, often some combination of multiple genes. (u) means it could not be determined.
+34. *RefID / RefStrand :* The gene symbol and strand for any known genes which intersect the area between the TE and the transcript-exon coordinates.
+Taken from the input reference gene set.
+Under the standard pipeline, this is restricted to protein-coding genes.

+36. *assXref:* The strand-relationship transcript-exon and the reference gene.
+Can be sense (s), anti-sense (as), intergenic (i), complex (c) or unknown (u).
+Complex often refers to cases where multiple genes are present.

-Contribution: An estimate of the promoter contribution of this Repeat TSS to
-	the expression of gene in total.
-Calculated with ExonMax and UpExonMax.
+37. *Contribution:* An estimate of the promoter contribution of this TE-initiation to the expression of gene in total.
+Calculated as ExonMax/UpExonMax.

-UpCov: Ratio of the coverage adjacent to an exon and the exon expression
+38. *UpCov:* Ratio of the coverage adjacent to the repeat and the repeat itself.
+Calculated as RepeatMax / UpstreamRepeatMax.

-UpExonRatio: Ratio of hte expression of the exon and it's upstream exon
+39. *UpExonRatio:* Ratio of the expression of the exon and its upstream exon.

-ThreadRatio: DownThread / UpThread.
+40. *ThreadRatio:* DownThread / UpThread.
 Set to [10] if dividing by zero.

-RepeatID: A unique Identifer for each Repeat in the genome (left-most
+41. *RepeatID:* A unique Identifer for each Repeat in the genome (left-most coordinate).
-	coordinate).
 Can repeat and thus be used for determining one repeat inititating a trancsript in different assemblies.

-LIBRARY: Library from which this repeat-exon interaction was calculated from.
+42. *LIBRARY:* Library from which this repeat-exon interaction was calculated from.

-### `.rslions`
+### `.rslions` & `.inv.rs.lions`
+The `recurrant` and `specific` TE-initiations from the biological grouping of libraries as defined in `input.list` (Set 2 vs. Set 1).
+This is a collapsed table of `.lions` in which common TE-initiation events are collapsed into a single entry.

+The `inv.rs.lions` file is the equivalent inverse analysis (Set 1 vs. Set 2).

-Normal_occ: Number of times this TE-initiation was found in the "normal" set of
+11. *Normal_occ:* Number of times this TE-initiation was found in the "normal" set of libraries (Set #1)
-	libraries.
-(Usually set 1)

-Cancer_occ: Number of times this TE-initiation was found in the "cancer" set of
+12. *Cancer_occ:* Number of times this TE-initiation was found in the "cancer" set of libraries (Set #2)
-	libraries.
-(Usually set 2)

-Library: A semi-colon seperated list of the LIBRARY identifiers in which this
-	TE-initiation was found in.
+13. *Library:* A semi-colon seperated list of the LIBRARY identifiers in which this TE-initiation was found in.